 2. African French

 African French refers to the French spoken in various African countries.
-Due to colonial history, French is an official language in many African nations and is part of Francophone.
+Due to its colonial history, French is an official language in many African nations and is part of the Francophone community.
 Millions of people continue to speak it as a second language.

-African French exhibits meaningful pronunciation, vocabulary, and grammar diversity.
-The local languages, cultures, and historical factors have affected the French.
+African French exhibits pronounced diversity in pronunciation, vocabulary, and grammar.
+Local languages, cultures, and historical factors have influenced the French.

-There are lots of phonological variations in the African French.
+There are many phonological variations in African French.
 It deviates from Metropolitan in vowel sounds, intonation patterns, and consonant pronunciation.

 The nasalization of vowels is more prevalent.
-It echoes the impact of local African languages where nasal vowels are common.
+It echoes the influence of local African languages, in which nasal vowels are common.

-African French combines words from indigenous African tongues, Arabic, and other colonial languages like English and Portuguese.
-This leads to a diverse lexicon with unique expressions not in standard French.
+African French combines words from indigenous African languages, Arabic, and other colonial languages such as English and Portuguese.
+This results in a diverse lexicon with expressions not found in standard French.

 The grammar is pretty simple compared to the standard.
-It has fewer verb conjugation forms and simple sentence structures and uses more direct and concise expressions.
+It has fewer verb conjugation forms, simpler sentence structures, and more direct, concise expressions.

-Sub-Saharan lingos have influenced word order, agreement markers, and aspectual characteristics.
+Sub-Saharan languages have influenced word order, agreement markers, and aspectual characteristics.

 African French reflects the cultural diversity of the African continent.
 It reflects local customs, traditions, and beliefs embedded in everyday speech.

-The French of Africa is an always-changing and evolving linguist.
+The French of Africa is an ever-evolving language.
 It adapts over time, mirroring the African continent’s diverse historical, linguistic, and cultural contexts.

 There are several varieties of African French.
 The four broad variants are: